 Each year the CFO and senior administrators within the portfolio review the University's strategic priorities and develop a set of goals to define how departments will best support the mission.
-Select 2014-2015 Strategic Priorities for the CFO portfolio are as follows:
+Select strategic priorities for the CFO portfolio are as follows:

 - Oversee the complex financial affairs for a $1.5 billion university budget including responsibility for a myriad of internal controls and external reporting requirements.

 - Monitor the Temple University Health System, Physicians Practice and School of Medicine finances and operations; advise the President and Board on risk and exposure for the university.

 - Assess efficiency across all administrative functions by developing a comprehensive benchmarking regime.